privly/privly-chrome/privly-applications/development.md

 be present in the shared directory.
 Other scripts are optional and are provided to make certain tasks easier.

-* `html-sanitizer-minified.js`: This is a library that ensures there are no script tags in content returned from remote servers.
-Use with care: HTML sanitization is a dangerous art and is prone to exploits.
-* `jquery.min.js`: Jquery gives better cross-browser support for a number of operations.
-Try to live without it if you can, since it can create more overhead for your application than is necessary.
-If you don't know what jquery is, then you probably are going to have difficulty developing an application.
 * `parameters.js`: Grabs the parameters found on both the query string and the anchor of the link.
 * `host_page_integration.js`: (required) Interfaces the application with the host